Meta Ads Age Compliance: Rules, Restrictions & Practical FAQ

 • Alcohol Ads: Globally, advertisers must target users aged 18+ at a minimum.
 However, in the United States, the age limit rises to 21+, and in Sweden, it's 25+.
 Alcohol ads are outright banned in countries like Afghanistan, Egypt, Saudi Arabia, Turkey, and the UAE.

-• Online Gambling Ads: These require a minimum age of 18, alongside Meta’s prior approval and proof of local licensing for each targeted country.
+• Online Gambling Ads: These require a minimum age of 18, alongside Meta's prior approval and proof of local licensing for each targeted country.
+See our full breakdown of Meta gambling ad rule changes for the latest requirements.

 • CBD Product Ads: Restricted to U.S. audiences aged 18+, these ads also require LegitScript certification.
 Health claims are strictly prohibited.